University Libraries Undergraduate Research Award

 All applicants and authors must:

-- Be enrolled as full-time undergraduates during Spring 2016 at UNCG in any discipline.
+- Currently enrolled as a full-time undergraduate student(s) at UNCG in any discipline.

-- Have completed a research project for a credit course or supervised independent study at UNCG during the spring, summer, or fall semesters in 2015.
+- Completed a research project or paper at UNCG in either spring, summer, or fall semester of 2016.

-- Agree to contribute a copy of their paper or project to the UNCG Institutional Repository.
+- Contribute a copy of their paper or project to the UNCG Institutional Repository (NC DOCKS).

 Students may be nominated by a UNCG teaching faculty member or submit his/her own project along with a letter from the supporting faculty member.
-Please print the form out to submit.
 Student applicants must submit the following:

 Successful projects will demonstrate:

-- Sophistication, creativity, originality, and/or unusual depth or breadth in the use of library collections and scholarly resources including, but not limited to, print-based materials, databases, media, and electronic resources.
+- Sophistication, creativity, originality, and depth or breadth in the use of library collections and scholarly resources.
+This includes, but is not limited to, print-based materials, databases, multi-media, and electronic resources.
 Materials obtained through interlibrary loan are acceptable.

-- Exceptional ability to use these resources in the creation of an original research project.
+- Exceptional ability to use these resources in the creation of an original research project or paper.

 - Responsible use of information including appropriate and accurate citations and credits.